awslabs/harmonix/backstage-plugins/plugins/scaffolder-backend-module-harmonix/README.md

 ### Get Platform Metadata

-The `opa:get-platform-metadata` scaffolder action retrieves information about the platform and environment on which Harmonix on AWS is running.
+The `harmonix:get-platform-metadata` scaffolder action retrieves information about the platform and environment on which Harmonix on AWS is running.

 The action will return the AWS region where the platform is running.
 Future metadata is also planned.